yetulaxman/htvs/README.md

 nvidia-smi
 ```

-Test if pytorch is loaded properly inside the container on GPU node
+Test if pytorch is loaded properly inside of container on GPU node

 ```
 cd chemprop_test